wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

 ## Resources

-If you'd like to explore the complete project or need a reference while following this tutorial, you can find the complete codebase in the [GitHub repository](https://github.com/martin0995/cross-chain-token-transfers){target=\_blank}.
+If you'd like to explore the complete project or need a reference while following this tutorial, you can find the complete codebase in the [Cross-Chain Token Transfers GitHub repository](https://github.com/martin0995/cross-chain-token-transfers){target=\_blank}.
 The repository includes all the scripts, contracts, and configurations needed to deploy and transfer tokens across chains using the Wormhole protocol.

 ## Conclusion